House Opens Impeachment Debate Against Trump for Sedition

 She said the evidence against Trump is as evident as it had been in that 1800s-era impeachment — Johnson sent a letter informing Congress he had dismissed the secretary of war, mailing evidence of presidential misconduct to lawmakers’ desks.
 Trump had done the same through his mob incitement, she said, sending a mob to Congress’ lap.

 Representative Al Green said Trump had weaponized hate, and that he was worried about Americans living in fear as a result of last Wednesday’s attack.
-Many do not have protection from the types of verbal or physical assault in the same manner as members of Congress, noted Green, who is Black.

-“I know what this kind of hate looks like, I’ve had a cross burned in my yard,” Green said.
-“I know what this kind of hate sounds like, I’ve been called ugly names, I’m 73 years old.”

-Green went on to describe an early memory of his Christmas morning joy cut short after he’d received a long-sought bicycle as a present.
+Green, who is Black, described an early memory of his Christmas morning joy cut short after he’d received a long-sought bicycle as a present.
 On his inaugural ride, he was shot with BB guns by young boys crouching in a wooded area nearby, because of his race.

 “Some of us have lived through some things that cause us to understand why we have to deal with hate,” Green said.
 “This is not something that I know vicariously, this is something that I know intimately.”